robocomp/cortex/README.md

 ### RT sub-API

-These methods provide specialized access to RT edges, which are standard rotation plus translation encodings: euler angles (XYZ-righthand) and 3D vector translation.
+These methods provide specialized access to RT edges.

 The api has to be instantiated with: `auto rt = G->get_rt_api()`;